 4 – Weakness in decision making

 Without logistics data integration, you might not know enough about your company and consumer behavior.
-Affecting directly your decision-making process and, of course, the results.
+This situation affects directly your decision-making process and, of course, the results.

 5 – Delays your information exchange